premdub/mysql-selfmanaged/README.md

       The following error occured when i returned to work 3 days later (it was working on the day):
       *** sqlalchemy.exc.OperationalError: (pymysql.err.OperationalError) (2003, "Can't connect to MySQL server on 'localhost' ([WinError 10061] No connection could be made because the target machine actively refused it)")****
+      This error only occur when i added the information to .env file.
+I ran through when disclose the username/password on .py file.
+      I wasn't able to create AZURE VM as no PUBLIC IP ADDRESS created after creating of AZURE VM.